BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 ```

+> ## Time to Knit!
-Knit the document and note that citations and references now conform to the APA style.
+> Knit the document and note that citations and references now conform to the APA style.
+{: .checklist}

 > ## Tip: Change the CSL default
 > You can override this default by copying a CSL style of your choice to default.csl in your user data directory.The CSL project provides further information on [finding and editing styles](https://github.com/citation-style-language/styles).
 More information about CSL can be found here [https://docs.citationstyles.org/en/1.0.1/primer.html](https://docs.citationstyles.org/en/1.0.1/primer.html).